 Dr. Becker-Blease conducted the study with Dr. Jeffrey E. Sohl, who directs The Center for Venture Research at the University of New Hampshire, in 2007.

-Dr. Becker-Blease formerly worked at the center prior to joining WSU where he researches entrepreneurship, corporate governance and women in business.
+Dr. Becker-Blease formerly worked at the center prior to joining WSU where he researched entrepreneurship, corporate governance and women in business.

 What is their study’s first insight on why women receive less angel capital?
 Fewer women than men actually apply for angel funds.